MatthewMeade/DailyProgrammer/README.md

 ## About
-This repo contains all my solutions for [/r/DailyProgrammer](https://www.reddit.com/r/dailyprogrammer/) Each directory contains the code solution, example IO, and a README outlining the problem and explains my solution
+This repo contains all my solutions for [/r/DailyProgrammer](https://www.reddit.com/r/dailyprogrammer/)

+Each directory contains the code solution, example IO, and a README that outlines the problem and my solution

 ## Challenges
 | NUM  | Date       | Name | Reddit Link               			| Code Link             | Language |